 YOUTH PROTECTION TRAINING REQUIRED FOR ALL ADULTS

 The Boy Scouts of America requires Youth Protection training (YPT) for all volunteers.
 The purpose of this policy is to increase awareness of this societal problem and to create even greater barriers to abuse than already exist in Scouting.
+All new and currently registered leaders are required to complete the updated Youth Protection Training by October 1, 2018 regardless of when they last took the course.

 To find out more about the Youth Protection policies of the Boy Scouts of America and how to help Scouting keep your family safe, see the Parent's Guide in any of the Cub Scouting or Boy Scouting handbooks, or the Youth Protection and Adult Leadership section of the Guide to Safe Scouting.